FaizanJavair/ideal-smart-home/README.md

 # ideal-smart-home
+#Introduction:
-A simple website to handle your smart devices
-This is a simple website which handles the CRUD operations to manage the smart devices!
+A simple website to handle your smart devices.
+This website executes CRUD operations to manage the smart devices!
-This site uses:
+##The Front-End uses:
-HTML, CSS, JS, and Bootstrap for front-edn development.
+ - HTML
+ - CSS
+ - JS
+ - Bootstrap
-The back-end uses:
+##The Back-end uses:
+ - Express
-Express, and Node.js
+ - Node.js
+ - EJS
+ - MySQL